po1sigala/live/01-Class-Content/09-NodeJS/README.md

 * Make server-side API calls with the Fetch API and Axios.

 ## Homework

-Create a command-line application that uses input from a user to dynamically generates a good README for a GitHub project.
+Create a command-line application that uses input from a user to dynamically generates a good readme for a GitHub project.

+## Career Connection

+Career Services material for this unit is located in the Career Connection folder.
+For more information about Career Services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [Career Services website](http://bit.ly/CodingCS).

-## Heads Up
+## Heads-Up

-* Starting this unit, you will begin to use Node.js.
-Be sure to have it installed on your computer **before** attending your classes.
-You can follow the installation instructions for Mac and Windows on the [Node](https://nodejs.org/en/download/) website
+Starting this unit, you'll begin to use Node.js.
+Be sure to have it installed on your computer _before_ attending your classes.
+You can follow the installation instructions for Mac and Windows on the [Node website](https://nodejs.org/en/download/).

-## Helpful Links
+## Resources

+Here are some additional resources to help solidify the topics covered in this unit:

 * [Wikipedia: Node.js](https://en.wikipedia.org/wiki/Node.js)